 Joining one of our committees is the ideal way meet your neighbors and work in a values-driven team.
 You'll have your own tasks and commitments, but the committee volunteer enjoys the collaborative process and is a positive contributor to consensus-building.

-Working under the direction of our President, you will help develop our annual calendar of fundraising activities through subcommittees which focus on grant applications, corporate sponsorships, Community Benefits requests, private donations, or special events.
+Working under the direction of our Development Director, you will help build our annual calendar of fundraising activities through subcommittees which focus on grant applications, corporate sponsorships, Community Benefits requests, private donations, and special events.

-Working directly with the Village Treasurer and Executive Director, you can help develop and monitor the Village's annual operating budget, help with monthly financial reconciliations, and assist with preparing our quarterly tax filings.
+Working directly with the Village Treasurer, you can help develop and monitor the Village's annual operating budget, monthly financial reconciliations, and assist with preparing our tax filings.

 As a Village ambassador and advocate, you can assist with recruiting new members and retaining existing members.
 Duties vary by individual skillset but may include organizing meetings in your home or your community's club room, referring membership leads to Village staff, speaking to a member prospect about your own Village experience, and being generally well-versed in our benefits, policies, and costs.
 The Membership Committee also vets our membership policies and dues.